The ELI offers the following six levels of intensive English study:

 Students who meet the designated criteria to take elective classes may choose to substitute them for core classes (without paying extra tuition) or to take them in addition to core classes (by paying extra tuition).
 Elective classes, however, do not serve as substitutes for required core classes in terms of earning an ELI Certificate of Proficiency or Completion.
 Most elective classes assign final grades that count toward each student’s ELI GPA.
 Students may not substitute more than one elective class for a core class per session.

-Examples of class offerings include the following: American Cultural Backgrounds, Business + English, Engineering + English, Taboos and Stereotypes, and World News & Topics.
+Examples of class offerings include the following: Business + English and Engineering + English.

 Culturally Speaking is an optional conversation class in which ELI students meet with US students for informal conversation, primarily about cultural topics.
 The class meets for 2 hours per week.
 Culturally Speaking is held during ELI Fall and Spring sessions only; it is not offered during ELI Summer sessions.